Bible Commentary Forever คำอธิบายความเข้าใจในพระคัมภีร์ไทยสำหรับชีวิต

 Summary.
 This chapter clearly shows that the King of kings has been born but has been treated worse than the criminals: has been mocked, spit on, slapped back and forth.
 The Lord Jesus is the King of kings who has been born on earth, and that is how the humans treated Him.
 Jesus took all that abuse just because of His true love for humans.
 He did not take any grudge against them, even against those that pierced the nails on Him; the Lord has forgiven them all.
 This summary outlines some of the things they have done to Jesus.
 1) The chief priests and the leaders of the people bound Jesus and delivered Him to Pilate, the governor.
 2) The chief priests accused Jesus of many things in front of Pilate.
 3) The chief priests stirred the crowd to demand that Jesus be crucified.
 4) Pilate ordered that Jesus be scourged and delivered Him to be crucified.
 5) The soldiers led Jesus to the governor’s headquarters, mocked Him, beat Him, spat on Him, and abused Him.
 6) They took Jesus to a place called Golgotha.
 7) At the third hour, they crucified Jesus between two criminals.
 At the same time, they glorified Him as king and criminal; it was written on Him that He is “The King of the Jews,” but they crucified Him between criminals.
 8) While on the cross, soldiers, crowd, those that passed by, chief priests, and the scribes derided Him, abused Him, and mocked Him.
 9) At the ninth hour, Jesus cried with a loud voice, “Eloi, Eloi, lama sabachthani?” and breathed His last.
 10) Joseph of Arimathea went to Pilate and asked for Jesus’ body, then he took Jesus down from the cross, wrapped His body in a linen shroud, and laid Him in a new tomb cut out of the rock; then he rolled a large stone against the entrance of the tomb.

-1 And straightaway in the morning the chief priests with the elders and scribes, and the whole council, held a consultation, and bound Jesus, and carried Him away, and delivered Him up to Pilate.
+1 And straightaway in the morning the chief priests with the elders and scribes, and all the Council, having formed a counsel, having bound Jesus, they led Him away, and delivered Him to Pilate.

-2 And Pilate asked Him, Art Thou the King of the Jews?
-And He answering says to him, You say so.
+2 And Pilate asked Him, Are Thou the King of the Jews?
+And answering to him He says, You have said.

 3 And the chief priests accused Him of many things.

-4 And Pilate again asked Him, saying, Answer Thou nothing?
+4 And Pilate again questioned Him, saying, Answer Thou nothing?
 Behold how many things they accuse Thee of.

-5 But Jesus no more answered anything; insomuch that Pilate marveled.
+5 But Jesus no more answered anything; so that Pilate marveled.

 Comments Mark 15:1-5 For Mark 15:1-5 see Comments Matthew 27:11-14, and Comments Luke 23:2-3.

-6 Now at the feast he used to release to them one prisoner, whom they asked of him.
+6 Then at the feast he used to release to them one prisoner, whom they requested.

-7 And there was one called Barabbas, lying bound with them that had made insurrection, men who in the insurrection had committed murder.
+7 And there was one called Barabbas, having been bound with those that had made insurrection, who in the insurrection had committed murder.

-8 And the multitude went up and began to ask him to do as he was accustomed to do to them.
+8 And the multitude, having cried out, began to demand him to do as usually he did for them.

-9 And Pilate answered them, saying, Will you that I release to you the King of the Jews?
+9 But Pilate answered them, saying, Do you wish that I release to you the King of the Jews?

-10 For he perceived that for envy the chief priests had delivered Him up.
+10 For he knew that because of envy the chief priests had delivered Him up.

-12 And Pilate again answered and said to them, What then shall I do unto Him whom you call the King of the Jews?
+12 And Pilate again answering, said to them, What then shall I do to Him you call the King of the Jews?

-14 And Pilate said to them, Why, what evil has He done?
-But they cried out exceedingly, Crucify Him.
+14 And Pilate said to them, For what evil has He done?
+But they shouted exceedingly, Crucify Him!

-15 And Pilate, wishing to content the multitude, released to them Barabbas, and delivered Jesus, when he had scourged Him, to be crucified.
+15 And Pilate, wishing to content the multitude, released to them Barabbas, and having scourged Jesus, delivered Him to be crucified.

 Comments Mark 15:6-15 For Mark 15:6-15 see Comments Matthew 27:15-26, and Comments Luke 23:18-25.